rob-myers/rob-myers.github.io/docs/plan.md

 ## Plan

+- move types.js files into d.ts
+- move meta out of Poly
+- labels -> small boxes
+- symbols have navpoly
-- geomorph 301
+- finish sub-symbols for geomorph 301
-  - finish sub-symbols
+- remove GeomorphTest1
-  - can paint aux polys to PNG
+- rename GeomorphTest2 as GeomorphDemo
 - use in `PanZoomDemo`
 - tidy `PanZoom` and update CodeSandbox

 - emphasise render-once approach to React in intro
 - demos should always involve starship geomorphs